permafrost-dev/php-code-search/README.md

 ### Static calls

-To search for static method or property calls, use the `static` method before calling `search`.
+To search for static method or property calls, use the `static` method.

 Valid search terms are either a class name like `Cache`, or a class name and a method name like `Cache::remember`.